Stock trading halts

 During a trading halt, one or more securities exchanges will prevent all trades of the specified security.
 These halts typically last less than an hour but can be longer.
 Halts can occur multiple times in a single trading day or remain in place over multiple trading days.
 If a security is in a trading pause in the last 10 minutes of the current day’s market hours, the primary listing exchange will not re-open trading for that security until the next trading day.

 Keep in mind, market-wide trading halts can also be implemented by exchanges during periods of heightened volatility across the broader market.

 When a halt is in place, you can place orders as usual, but they won’t be processed until after the halt has been removed from the affected security.

-If you enter a “Good Til Cancelled” order and the market closes while a halt is in effect, your order will be held for execution at the opening of the next trading day.
-Additionally, orders entered as “Good for the Day” will be cancelled at the end of the trading day regardless of whether a trading halt is in effect.
+If you enter a “Good-til-Canceled” order and the market closes while a halt is in effect, your order will be held for execution at the opening of the next trading day.
+Additionally, orders entered as “Good for the Day” will be canceled at the end of the trading day regardless of whether a trading halt is in effect.

 All new and outstanding orders will remain “pending” until markets reopen, or the trading halt is removed.
 When the halt ends, your orders will be processed.
 This also applies to options orders.

 We’re working to make improvements with this experience.
-Again, these halts are not Robinhood's decision and the timing of them is beyond our control.
+These halts are not Robinhood's decision and the timing of them is beyond our control.

 When trading is halted, charts reflect the price of the last filled order.
-No trades are being executed, so prices neither rise, nor fall.
+No trades are being executed, so prices neither rise nor fall.
 Rest assured, the price most likely didn’t flatline at zero.
 When the market reopens, the chart should display normally again.

 During a trading halt, no orders are being processed so the “mark price” defaults to the $0.01 on your Robinhood app.
 Market prices should display normally after the halt is over.